sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/04-basic-knowledge-exercise.md

 ### Question 1

 Take two numbers and add a value that is the sum of the two numbers plus another number.
 Now, find the 3rd number.
+Write the logic.

 ### Question 2